This Day Tour is offered on Wednesdays* and Fridays.*

 Galapagos marine iguanas are believed to have diverged from their land-based cousins around 5.7 million years ago.
 The adaptations they have grown since diverging are what makes them so remarkable.

 Galapagos marine iguanas are famed for being theonly marine lizard in the whole world.
 In addition to this, their eating habits while underwater are another remarkable feature of theirs, as these aquatic iguanas feast extensively on the algae that grows atop submerged rocks.

 A distinct physical characteristic of these is found in their:

 Color: As black as charcoal and the lava rock they walk across and amass over.
-Their dark scales also absorb much of the sun’s heat for their cold blooded bodies, and also have the remarkable ability to change colours during mating season.
+Their dark scales also absorb much of the sun’s heat for their cold-blooded bodies and also have the remarkable ability to change colors during mating season.